-Once the proposal and IRB approval has occurred, participants are then to follow their research design to secure and analyze data.
-While data collecting, participants should also continue to refine their proposal so that it matures into the first three chapters of their dissertation.
+Once the proposal and IRB approval have occurred, participants are then to follow their research design to secure and analyze data.
+While collecting data, participants should continue to refine their proposal so that it matures into the first three chapters of their dissertation.
 During both the data collection process and the polishing process, participants should keep in contact with their chair.
 This become especially important if data collection methods are not working as planned and modification to the research process may need to occur.
 Significant changes in research protocol must not only go through the committee but also IRB.